At Soliderrance we are aware of the impact of the tourism and travel industry. That’s why we are committed to:

 2. Carbon offset of your transatlantic air travel:

 Traveling impacts the environment and we know it well.
 However, at Soliderrance, we are convinced that traveling and discovering other cultures can only be beneficial to our humanity.
 So yes, we encourage travelling.
-But let’s travel consciously and carbon offset.
+But let’s travel consciously and mitigate our carbon footprint.

 Whatever we consume in our daily lives, we generate greenhouse gases (GHGs).
 These gases are responsible for global warming which destabilizes and jeopardizes many ecosystems and therefore the ability of living beings to live, regenerate and even survive.